I’ve always disliked The 48 Laws of Power, but not because it’s a bad book.

 Of course, some degree of politics is inevitable in any environment, but I don’t want to actively choose to play in an environment where the primary game is so zero-sum.

-This feeling implies a broader principle, which I’ve personally adopted - don’t enter environments where you’ll have to play games you don’t want to play.
+This feeling implies a broader principle, which I’ve personally adopted: don’t enter environments where you’ll have to play games you don’t want to play.

-Or framed slightly differently - before you enter a new environment, think about the games you’ll have to play to win there, and decide if they’re games you want to play.
+Framed differently, before you enter a new environment, think about the games you’ll have to play to win there, and decide if they’re games you want to play.

-For me, this highlighted one of the biggest advantages of building startups - the games you play are extremely meritocratic and positive-sum.
+For me, this highlighted one of the biggest advantages of building startups; the games you play are extremely meritocratic and positive-sum.

 The market decides if you’ve created something it wants, and will reward you for doing so.